 - a.
 For the BSN program: Students must attain a minimum grade point average (GPA) of 2.0 in a given term and maintain a cumulative GPA of 2.0 to progress to the subsequent term or to graduate.
 Students are expected to complete all courses with a grade of "C" or higher. - b.
 For the BSN Program: Federal Financial Aid laws state a bachelor's degree should be completed within 150% of the total credit hours for the degree.
 The BSN degree is 120 credits; therefore any student that, during their completion of their BSN degree, exceeds 180 credit hours will be notified of the need to verify their academic progress with financial aid.
 The SAP form can be located at https://uthsc.edu/financial-aid/satisfactory-academic-progress.php.

-Students that are notified of this progression approval form should complete the first page and send this to the BSN Program Director or designee to c.
+- Students who are notified of this progression approval form should complete the first page and send this to the BSN Program Director or designee to complete the second page.
+Once this is complete, the form will be signed and submitted to the financial aid office. - c.
 For DNP and certificate programs: Students must attain a minimum grade point average (GPA) of 3.0 in a given term and maintain a cumulative GPA of 3.0 to progress to the subsequent term or to graduate.
 Students are expected to complete all courses with a grade of "B" or higher.